automl/auto-sklearn/doc/faq.rst

     We therefore suggest using one of the above settings by default.

-.. collapse:: Auto-sklearn is extremely memory hungry in a parallel setting
+.. collapse:: <b>Auto-sklearn is extremely memory hungry in a parallel setting</b>

     When running Auto-sklearn in a parallel setting it starts new processes for evaluating machine learning models using the ``forkserver`` mechanism.
 Code that is in the main script and that is